JB395/Bits-to-Target-and-Difficulty/README.md

 ### addmultisigaddress nrequired ["key",...] ( "account" "address_type" )

 Add a multisignature address to the wallet so you can receive and send from that address.
 Run the command on each machine that will be signing and backup the wallet.dat file.
 The address can be a Qtum address or hex-encoded public key.
-Use importaddress to add the multisig address on each signing wallet.
+Use `importaddress` to add the multisig address on each signing wallet.

 This functionality is only intended for use with non-watchonly addresses.
 See `importaddress` for watchonly p2sh address support.
 Use of account is DEPRECATED).

-See also validateaddress.
+See also `validateaddress`.

 ```
 addmultisigaddress 2 "[\"QgdaD9b3ppKowoC45EZMtepjjBfnvEe6m\",\"QFmr8vY29reHj73XSHfdWvkV3mD57Kqd8\"]"